HomeGlossary › Apricot

 In Perfumery

 Apricot functions as a heart modifier in fruity-floral, gourmand, and soft-oriental compositions.
 Gamma-decalactone provides the core lactonic character.
 The benzaldehyde fraction connects apricot to almond and cherry accords, allowing perfumers to build Prunus-family bridges.
-The dried-apricot facet (achieved through lactones plus trace sulfur compounds or dried-fruit bases) works in amber-oriental and dried-fruit accords.
-Apricot blends naturally with vanilla, almond, peach, honey, and soft woods.
+The dried-apricot quality (achieved through lactones plus trace sulfur compounds or dried-fruit bases) works in amber-oriental and dried-fruit accords.
+Apricot blends naturally with vanill a, almond, peach, honey, and soft woods.
 Its restraint makes it useful as a supporting note that contributes warmth without asserting a specific fruit identity.
 Apricot is not featured as a primary note in any current Premiere Peau fragrance.